xscotophilic/flutter-bloc-boilerplate/.github/SUPPORT.md

 Then, those trying to help you out have to spend a lot of time asking additional questions to understand what you are hoping to achieve.

-Spending the extra time up front can help save everyone time in the long run.
+Spending the extra time upfront can help save everyone time in the long run.

 *   Try to define what you need help with:
-    *   Is there something in particular you want to do?
+*   Is there something, in particular, you want to do?
 *   What problem are you encountering and what steps have you taken to try and fix it?
 *   Is there a concept you’re not understanding?
 *   Avoid falling for the [XY problem][xy]
 *   Search on GitHub to see if a similar question has been asked
 *   If possible, provide sample code, or a video